 Q.20.
 What if one Indian promoter has more than one JV in either the same country or in different countries?

 A. The Indian promoters are free to designate different branches of the same Authorised Dealer or branches of other Authorised Dealers for their separate JVs/WOSs.
 The only requirement is that regardless of the number of promoters, one JV/WOS will have only one ‘designated Authorised Dealer’ to route all its transactions.

 Q.21.
 Is prior registration with the Reserve Bank necessary for direct investments under the Automatic Route?

-A. No prior registration with the Reserve Bank is necessary for making direct investments under the automatic route.
-After the report of the first remittance / investment in Form ODI is received by the Reserve Bank, a Unique Identification Number (UIN) for that particular JV/WOS will be issued for the purpose of taking on record the overseas direct investment with the objective of maintaining a database for monitoring the outflows/inflows in respect of the overseas entities.
-Subsequent investments in the same project can be made only after allotment of the UIN.
+A. per se no prior registration with the Reserve Bank is necessary for making direct investments under the automatic route.
+After the online report of the first remittance / investment in Form ODI Part I & II for a JV / WOS, a Unique Identification Number (UIN) for that particular JV/WOS is generated automatically and instantaneously.
+Subsequent investments in the same JV / WOS can be made only after allotment of the UIN.

 Q.22.
 Does the allotment of UIN by the Reserve Bank for direct investments under the automatic route constitute an approval from the Reserve Bank?

 A. No. The allotment of UIN does not constitute an approval from the Reserve Bank for the investment made/to be made in the JV/WOS.
 The issue of UIN only signifies taking on record of the investment for maintaining the database.
 The onus of complying with the provisions of FEMA regulations rests with the AD bank and / or the Indian party.